 Risk factors for children and young adults include birth defects of the heart such as malformed valves or a hole in the septum, which allow blood to leak from one part of the heart

 Risk factors for adults include previous valve surgeries or transplants, calcium deposits in the mitral valve or in the aortic valve, congenital heart defects or a history of endocarditis.

 Illegal drug use and IE

-If the cause of IE is injection of illicit drugs or prolonged use of I.V. drugs, the tricuspid valve (which opens from the right atrium into the right ventricle) is most often infected.
+If the cause of IE is injection of illicit drugs or prolonged use of I.V. drugs, the tricuspid valve is most often affected.
 Street drugs, including narcotics, can also affect the mitral or aortic valve.

 What are the symptoms of infective endocarditis?

-The symptoms of acute IE usually begin suddenly with high fever (102°–104°F), fast heart rate, fatigue, night sweats, aching joints and muscles, persistent cough or swelling in the feet, legs or abdomen.
+The symptoms of acute IE usually begin with fever (102°–104°F), chills, fast heart rate, fatigue, night sweats, aching joints and muscles, persistent cough or swelling in the feet, legs or abdomen.

-The symptoms of subacute IE may be such things as fatigue, mild fever (99°–101°F), a moderately fast heart rate, weight loss, sweating, a low red blood cell count (anemia) and can take place over as much as a period of months.
+The symptoms of chronic IE may be such things as fatigue, mild fever (99°–101°F), a moderately fast heart rate, weight loss, sweating, a low red blood cell count (anemia) and can take place over as much as a period of months.